SOCIAL

 ▪︎ Code of Conduct

-Establish Health, Safety and Environment goals in details, review and evaluate them regularly, and disclose them
+Establish detailed Environmental, Health and Safety goals.
+Review and evaluate them regularly, and disclose them

 to all members and stakeholders.

-Build objectives and detail plans through regular evaluation and inspection of systems and processes
+Build objectives and detailed plans through regular evaluation and inspection of systems and processes

 All staff must be fully aware of company regulations and conduct themselves accordingly